pcardotatgit/lab_simulator-001/README.md

 If you don't have any python interpreter then you have to install one.

-If your laptop is a windows machine the install **Python for Windows** ( don't forget to click on the [ add python to path] checkbox ).
-Python 3.7 was the version used for this lab.
-For this only reason it is the recommended version to install.
+If your laptop is a windows machine the install **Python for Windows** package.
+This one install everything you need ( and don't forget to click on the [ add python to path] checkbox in the installer GUI ).
+Python 3.7 was the version used for creating this app.
+And it will work with 3.11 with no problems.

 If your python interpreter is correctly working, then you are good to go to next steps.

 Next step ...

-### Create a working directory
+### Step 1.
+Create a working directory

 Create a working directory into your laptop.
-Open a terminal window into it.
+Open a terminal CMD window into it.
 Name It **PVT_Lab** for example.

-### Copy the code into your laptop
+### Step 2.
+Copy the code into your laptop

-**Download ZIP Method**
+**The Download ZIP Method**

 The most easy way for anyone not familiar with git is to copy the **ZIP** package available for you in this page.
 Click on the **Code** button on the top right of this page.
 And then click on **Download ZIP**.

 Unzip the zip file into your working directory.

-**Or clone the code with a git client**
+**The "git clone" method with git client**

 And here under for those of you who are familiar with Github.